 Every spring after the Detroit Michigan new Car showing it comes here to Canada.
 The biggest new car show is at the Metro Toronto Convention Center, Toronto, Canada.
 Having said that, every spring we have every intention to go, but lately, have you seen the traffic going in and out of the Toronto area?
 It’s every bit as bad as described on the news.
 Bedlam.

-It’s where you find things to buy in the strangest places.
+It’s where you find treasures to buy in the strangest unexpected places.

 I’m sitting in the passenger lounge on the train and off we go.
 I had to arm wrestle this big burly dude just for the window seat and I told this guy, “I have to see what’s happening outside these windows.”
 I must have looked like a kid in a candy store, nose to the glass.